emmajanedrews/base-template/_posts/2016-12-28-home-renovation-projects-to-avoid.md

 3. Textured surfaces.
 Whether it’s your walls, ceilings, or other surfaces, buyers don’t tend to care much for them.

 4. Using the wrong flooring.
-Just replacing your flooring with the cheapest option might actually hurt your value more than it will help it.&nbsp;
+Just replacing your flooring with the cheapest option might actually hurt your value more than it will help it.

 5. **Too much carpet**.
 Carpeted bedrooms and living areas are normal, carpeted bathrooms and kitchens are not.
 Most buyers want hardwood or tile floors in those areas.